School trips, educational tours & faculty-led programs

 We are committed to creating custom itineraries.
 We believe in the educational and personal benefits for young people learning abroad, so we provide you with unlimited quotes, free of charge and commitment, until we have your program just right.

-Our interdisciplinary programs have a strong focus on cultural immersion, without sacrificing on educational value.
+Our school trips with interdisciplinary programs have a strong focus on cultural immersion, without sacrificing on educational value.
 They allow secondary schools and high schools to have a set of learning objectives that span several subjects, with any combination of topics available.
 These school trips and educational tours give more students the chance to learn abroad.

 Our literature programs span English, American and foreign literature, both translated and in its original language.
 Bring the novels to life as you take your students to famous writers’ homes and the settings of their most famous works.